-One- to five-year applications will be accepted for program review.
+One- to five-year applications will be accepted for review.
 Applications must include a project description and a budget for the entire award period.
-The earliest start date of awards will be approximately September 15, 2007.
+The earliest start date of awards will be November 1, 2008.

 C. Type of Funding Instrument